tedneward/Azgaarnoth/Creatures/Genies.md

 >1/day each: conjure elemental (water elemental only), control water, gaseous form, invisibility, plane shift
 >
 >#### Actions
->***Multiattack.***.
-The marid makes two trident attacks.
+>***Multiattack.*** The marid makes two trident attacks.
 >
->***Trident.***.
-Melee or Ranged Weapon Attack: +10 to hit, reach 5 ft. or range 20/60 ft., one target.
+>***Trident.*** Melee or Ranged Weapon Attack: +10 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 13 (2d6 + 6) piercing damage, or 15 (2d8 + 6) piercing damage if used with two hands to make a melee attack.
 >
->***Water Jet.***.
-The marid magically shoots water in a 60-foot line that is 5 feet wide.
+>***Water Jet.*** The marid magically shoots water in a 60-foot line that is 5 feet wide.
 Each creature in that line must make a DC 16 Dexterity saving throw.
 On a failure, a target takes 21 (6d6) bludgeoning damage and, if it is Huge or smaller, is pushed up to 20 feet away from the marid and knocked prone.
 On a success, a target takes half the bludgeoning damage, but is neither pushed nor knocked prone.
 >